 Welcome to Dining Guides, an intermittent series on the many dining hubs around the greater Phoenix area and what they have to offer.
 Breakfast to drinks, quick coffee to sit-down dining, we break down some of our favorite places in each neighborhood.
 Today, we want to zero in on downtown Chandler.

-Chandler meets the two qualifications for a historic downtown dining district — good restaurants in old buildings.
-Yes, there is a lot of history in this pocket of Chandler, which goes back to the days of people riding in on their horses for a beer.
-From famous exposed brick walls to conscious coffee roasters, underground bars, Irish pubs, and the home base for SanTan Brewing, downtown Chandler can take some time to explore.
-Let’s get started.
+Chandler meets the two qualifications for a historic downtown dining district: good restaurants and old buildings.
+Yes, there is a lot of history in this pocket of Chandler, which goes back to the days of people riding in on horses for a beer.
+From exposed brick wall joints to conscious coffee roasters, underground bars, Irish pubs, and the home base for SanTan Brewing, downtown Chandler creates quite the culinary destination.

 Peixoto Coffee Roasters11 West Boston Street, #6, Chandler